 About Zachary Balber

-In Balber’s series Tamim, which roughly translates from Hebrew as “perfect”, he has his subjects stand at attention, as if the Nazis were getting ready to fire at them.
+In Balber’s series Tamim, which roughly translates from Hebrew as “perfect”.
 Most the men in this series wear the kippah Balber was Bar Mitvahed in, however they saw fit.

 In the photographs, the men take their shirts off and reveal themselves to the world as Jewish, proud and unashamed, something Balber could not do as a child.
 They expose their problems, her-itage, insecurities, fears and humanity through these portraits.
 Balber describes these men as his “lost tribe, untraditional Jewish men.”
 Despite their exteriors, Balber and the men in these photo-graphs shared their disconcerting experiences of being a man in a world disconnected from the truth.
 Whereas before they hid their culture and heritage hidden under tattoos and vanity in order to assimilate, they now stand proud as Jewish men; Tamim and unashamed to be themselves.